Fentanyl Charges in Charlotte

 Under North Carolina law, Fentanyl is classified as a schedule II controlled substance.
 This means that, from the perspective of the authorities, it has a high potential for abuse and is dangerous to use, yet it retains some medically acceptable uses.
 However, some fentanyl derivatives are schedule I controlled substances.
 Although fentanyl is not classified among the most dangerous substances, the penalties for possessing or trafficking in the substance are extremely harsh and due to the current climate of overdoses related to fentanyl, prosecutors are less likely to make concessions in such cases.

 The trafficking and possession of controlled substances is also prohibited by federal law.
 Broadly speaking, only cases involving large amounts of drugs, or trafficking operations that span across state or international borders will attract the attention of federal prosecutors.
 The penalties following a federal fentanyl conviction are severe.
 In fact, mandatory minimums are imposed for repeat offenders or for cases that involve death or a serious injury.

 Defending Against Your Fentanyl Charges

-At Randall & Stump, PLLC, or goal is to ensure that our clients obtain the best case resolutions possible under their circumstances.
+At Randall & Stump, Criminal Defense Attorneys, or goal is to ensure that our clients obtain the best case resolutions possible under their circumstances.
 Every case is different, but in general, you can greatly improve your chances of avoiding a conviction if you exercise your right to remain silent, and call a lawyer as soon as you are apprehended by law enforcement.
 To learn more about the defenses to fentanyl charges, call a Charlotte drug crime lawyer today at (980) 907-8605 for a confidential consultation.
 Or, use our online contact form to send us a message.